On this page:

 In addition to the general trapping rules, the following rules apply:

-- The only traps allowed are foothold traps not larger than size number 1 1/2, killer-type traps with a jaw spread of not more than 5 inches and colony traps (see Colony Trap Restrictions).
+- The only traps allowed are foothold traps that shall be limited to an inside jaw spread between 3 11/16 inches and 5 3/8 inches, killer-type traps with a jaw spread of not more than 5 inches, and colony traps (see foothold measurement description and colony trap restrictions).

 - The use of any exposed bait or visible attractors are not permitted.
 Note that fruits and vegetables used for muskrat trapping are not considered bait or visible attractor.